 If you are finding that your money situation is making you anxious or stressed we have some advice on how you can step back, take stock and regain control, helping you manage your finances in a more positive frame of mind.
 If after reading these you need some further support there is also a page of further links and support services which you can browse to get that little bit of extra help you may need.

 Also remember that there are other FAQs and links provided by the Money Advice Service which bring together a range of common questions and contacts.
-We also can offer one to one advice which can be accessed via our online referral form.
+We also can offer one to one advice which can be requested via our Student Enquiry Point.

 This is hard to do if you are a worrier, but it’s an important step to try and control your level of anxiety.
 Panic can be good when felt occasionally as it alerts you to danger, but it’s not something you should feel on a daily basis.